CS211009-AbhishekRajputAdmin/Prime-Number-On-Odd-Index/README.md

-# Assignment Template: Python
+# Assignment for checking Prime number: Python
-This example assignment is written for Python For IIST SCOP Platform
+ assignment is about checking whether a number is prime or not

 ### The assignment
-Student simply has to print weither the number is prime or not by checking it to print use print like this : testIO.print("your output text") to take an input use:- testIO.input()
+You have been given a number n now you simply have to check whether the number is prime or not by checking it to print use print like this : if n is Prime number then:-
+    print - "Prime Number"
+otherwise:-
+    print - "Not Prime Number"